Skip to Content

 For the South of Queensland, there isn’t really a best time to go, although temperatures will be slightly warmer during the summer months.

-Visiting the Far North of Queensland is different.
+Visiting Far North Queensland is different.
 Almost certainly the best time to visit is during the dry season, which runs from June to October.
 Prices will be higher, but there will be a lot less rain!

 Concluding Thoughts